-14.3 Other Paid Holidays

-- A. Special or limited holidays appointed by the President or the Governor. - B. Such other days in lieu of holidays as the Board of Supervisors may determine. - C. Two (2) paid floating holiday in each calendar year.
-The timing of the employee's use of the floating holiday shall be subject to advance approval of the Department Head or his/her designee.

-14.4 Holiday Compensation - Supervising Group Counselor
+- 14.3 Other Paid Holidays - A. Special or limited holidays appointed by the President or the Governor. - B. Such other days in lieu of holidays as the Board of Supervisors may determine. - C. Two (2) paid floating holiday in each calendar year.
+The timing of the employee's use of the floating holiday shall be subject to advance approval of the Department Head or the Department Head's designee. - 14.4 Holiday Compensation

-Any Supervising Group Counselor who is required to work on a fixed paid holiday, which is part of his/her regular workweek, shall be entitled to holiday compensatory time off (CTO) for the time actually worked.
+A full-time employee_who is required to work on a fixed paid holiday, which is part of the employee's regular workweek, shall be entitled to holiday compensatory time off (CTO) for the time actually worked.
 A full-time employee whose regularly scheduled day off falls on a paid holiday shall be entitled to eight (8) hours of holiday compensatory time.
-Departments shall make every effort to schedule the time off within the fiscal year in which it was earned.